Skip to content

 Improving Code Coverage Reports

-To generate a more meaningful code coverage report, We can configure it to include only the relevant components of the project.
+To produce a more focused and insightful code coverage report, we can adjust the settings to concentrate on the pertinent components of the project.

 1. Creating the Coverage Filtering File: